U.S. Steel: 20th century

-Mid-century
+U.S. Steel's primary competitor, Bethlehem Steel, led by former U.S. Steel president Charles M. Schwab, was quicker to innovate.
+By 1911, U.S. Steel's market share had dropped to 50 percent.
+That same year, James A. Farrell became president and held the position until 1932.

+Also in 1911, Standard Oil was broken up by the federal government, and the U.S. government attempted to use federal antitrust laws to break up U.S. Steel, but proved unsuccessful in doing so.

+In a 2008 book, author Douglas Blackmon argued that U.S. Steel’s growth in the South was attributable partly to cheap Black labor and exploited convicts.
+The company, Blackmon argued, leveraged Black Codes and discriminatory laws to obtain Black workers at lower costs and had agreements with over 20 Alabama counties to use convict labor, paying locals nine dollars a month per worker.
+Many prisoners were forced into mines under harsh conditions, with some dying from abuse and malnutrition.
+This convict leasing system persisted into the late 1920s and was widespread across eight Southern states, benefiting companies and farmers alike.

-U.S. Steel ranked 16th among United States corporations in the value of World War II production contracts.
+U.S. Steel ranked 16th among United States corporations in the value of its World War II production contracts.
 Production peaked at more than 35 million tons in 1953.
 Its employment was greatest in 1943, when it had more than 340,000 employees.

 The federal government intervened to try to control U.S. Steel.
-President Harry S. Truman attempted to take over its steel mills in 1952 to resolve a crisis with its union, the United Steelworkers of America.
+In 1952, President Harry S. Truman attempted to take over the company's steel mills to resolve a crisis with its union, the United Steelworkers of America.
 The Supreme Court blocked the takeover by ruling that the president did not have the Constitutional authority to seize the mills.
 President John F. Kennedy was more successful in 1962 when he pressured the steel industry into reversing price increases that Kennedy considered dangerously inflationary.